Get text at a position in a PDF

 Hi Brain,

 Thanks for your patience.
-Please note Aspose.Pdf provide no direct way to find and replace text basing on position.
-However, TextFragments has properties Position and Rectangle that allow to map fragment on the page.
-Also you may specify Rectangle property of TextSearchOptions of TextFragmentAbsorber to limit zone when text searching (or segments absorbing) will be done.
+Please note that Aspose.Pdf does not provide a direct way to find and replace text based on position.
+However, TextFragments has properties Position and Rectangle that allow mapping fragments on the page.
+You can also specify the Rectangle property of TextSearchOptions of TextFragmentAbsorber to limit the zone when text searching (or segments absorbing) will be done.

 You want to find a known string like “Vrbl” and use its position to access and modify other string values in proximity.
-There are at least two way to do this using Aspose.Pdf.
+There are at least two ways to do this using Aspose.Pdf:

-First way: it is possible to find string like “Vrbl” and determine its position.
-Next you should to form rectangle basing on position in direction you need.
+It is possible to find a string like “Vrbl” and determine its position.
+Next, you should form a rectangle based on the position in the direction you need.

-Next you can perform new search in the borders of rectangle to find segments near initial.
+Next, you can perform a new search within the borders of the rectangle to find segments near the initial string.

-In following example we search for top string “Vrbl” and change value of first text fragment that located below initial:
+In the following example, we search for the top string “Vrbl” and change the value of the first text fragment located below the initial fragment:

 Document pdfDocument = new Document(myDir + "John_Doe_Profile.pdf");